John Davy Rolleston

 John Davy Rolleston FSA FRCP (25 February 1873 – 13 March 1946) was an English physician and folklorist, who published extensively on infectious diseases and the history of medicine.
 Overshadowed by his brother, Sir Humphry Rolleston, he established himself as an epidemiologist, gave the Fitzpatrick Lecture at the Royal College of Physicians in 1935-1936 and became involved in numerous other learned societies and medical bodies, including The Royal Society of Medicine and the Society for the Study and Cure of Inebriety.

-He became the president of three sections of the Royal Society of Medicine, London, including the History of Medicine Section from 1924–1926.
+He became the president of three sections of the Royal Society of Medicine, London, including the History of Medicine Section from 1924 to 1926.

 Early life and family

 John Rolleston was born in Oxford on 25 February 1873 to George Rolleston, Linacre professor of anatomy and physiology at the University of Oxford, and Grace Davy, the niece of Sir Humphry Davy.
 His brother was Sir Humphry Rolleston (1862–1944).
 He was educated at Marlborough College, and from 1891 at Brasenose College, University of Oxford, as a classical scholar, before going on to Charing Cross Hospital in 1895 and qualifying in 1900.